wiperi/consoled/docs/Consoled-HLD.md

 ### 1.2.1 Basic Approach

+* **Sender (C0)**

+  * manged by systemctl, start on boot, after config-setup.service load config.json to CONFIG_DB.
-* **Sender (C0)** probes each DTE link independently using heartbeat frames.
+  * probes each DTE link independently using heartbeat frames.
+  * avoid conflict with interactive sessions by coordinating with `consutil`.

 * **Receiver (DTE)** runs consoled to:

   * respond to heartbeats while in probe mode,
   * pause probing and switch to **interactive bridge mode** on attach,
-  * provide a local login path via `agetty` on a PTY slave,
-  * restore serial configuration and resume probing after detach.

-### 1.2.2 Components
+### 1.2.2 Container

-* `consoled` daemon

-  * runs on C0 (Sender role) and on DTE (Receiver role),
-  * exposes a local control plane for coordination (recommended: UDS RPC).

-* `consutil` CLI

-  * user-facing tool to connect / attach a session,
-  * coordinates with consoled to ensure deterministic takeover.

-* `agetty` (Receiver side)

-  * started by consoled on PTY slave to provide login prompt and session lifecycle.

-### 1.2.3 Deployment Model

-* C0: one sender process managing N links (ports).
-* Each DTE: one receiver process managing one (or multiple) physical serial ports depending on platform.
+  * No new containers are introduced.

 ---